godaddy/asherah-node/README.md

 This is a wrapper of the Asherah Go implementation using the Cobhan FFI library

+## Bun Runtime Support

+asherah-node supports [Bun](https://bun.sh) runtime with automatic compatibility.
+No additional setup or code changes required - the same code works in both Node.js and Bun.

 *NOTE:* Due to limitations around the type of libraries Go creates and the type of libraries musl libc supports, you MUST use a glibc based Linux distribution with asherah-node, such as Debian, Ubuntu, AlmaLinux, etc.  Alpine Linux with musl libc will not work.
 For technical details, see below.

 Example code: